Ophthalmic Technician Schools

 Some programs afford students greater flexibility than full-time, on-campus classes.
 Three are:

-Pima Medical Institute offers an ophthalmic medical technician associate degree program via on-ground and hybrid delivery methods.
-While the program includes online components, completing this program requires on-ground attendance at the Denver campus and cannot be completed solely via distance education.
+Pima Medical Institute offers an ophthalmic medical technician associate degree program through on-ground and hybrid delivery methods.
+While the program includes online components, it requires on-ground attendance at the Denver campus and cannot be completed solely via distance education.

 Georgetown University Medical Center